ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* Update:
+* Updates:
 __CS 4290/CS 6290/ECE 4100/ECE 6100__: I will be teaching high-performance computer architecture summer 19.
 Feel free to send me an email if you have any questions.

+__SysML Demo__: Check our demo [here](http://comparch.gatech.edu/hparch/sysml).

 I am a Ph.D. student in computer science at Georgia Institute of Technology since 2014.
 I have the pleasure of working with Hyesoon Kim and my lab-mates in Hparch group.
 Our group's research is focused on computer architecture.
 Specifically, I have worked on 3D-stacked memories, processing in memory (PIM), and machine learning.
 Currently, I am working on enabling edge and IoT devices (i.e., resource-constrained devices) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.